By: Daniel Lopez on November 4th, 2022

 Attend Industry Days and Other GSA Events to Make Connections

 When there isn’t a pandemic going on, you can also take advantage of industry days, matchmaking events, and summits.
-These are great networking events both virtually and in person you can take part in to meet potential government customers, or other contractors who would be a good match for a Contract Teaming Arrangement.
+These are great networking events both virtually and in person you can take part in to meet potential government customers, or other contractors who would be a good match for a Contractor Teaming Arrangement.
 You can search for relevant contractors by SIN and subcategory in eLibrary to get an idea of relevant contractors to team up with if you want to join forces with another company on a specific project.

 GSA also has virtual events and training sessions every month for GSA contractors, so be sure to check out their page frequently to see if any of the events will be helpful for you.